NordicPlayground/nrf5-sdk-for-eddystone/README.md

 * Android phone 4.3+

 ## Known issues
-* Only Keil is supported for now.
-GCC and IAR are scheduled for a future release.
+* IAR and GCC Makefile based projects are scheduled for a future release.
-* Only Windows development environment is supported for now.
-Linux and OSX are scheduled for a later release.
-You may still flash the firmware using the [Quick start](#quick-start) guide.
->>>>>>> master
-* When compiling there are warnings from the third-party crypto libraries.
+* When compiling in Keil (ARMCC) there are warnings from the third-party crypto libraries.

 ## How to install
 #### Quick start